HellsJanitor/28-Alphas-Later/README.md

 Honey infection treatment reduced to 3% from 5%.

-Despair medication (St. John’s Wort and Lithium) is in rare medical loot and trader stock.
-Not currently craftable.
+Despair medication (Lavender, St. John’s Wort and Lithium) can be found in medical loot, and in trader stock.
+Lavender oil can be crafted from lavender flowers and used to treat despair.

 ### ZOMBIES/ENEMIES